pamdayne/convert-json-to-table/README.md

 # convert-json-to-table
-Convert json array to tabular data
+Convert json array to tabular data using mainly PHP and CSS.